meedan/meedan.code/_posts/2016-03-30-evolution-meedans-software-stack.md

 {% include image.html url="/images/evolution-image_0.jpg" description="Meedan's news app" %}

-Today, 6 years later, we are running a clusterable, containerized, code-generated, continuously-integrated deployment of 2 separate user-facing products, each with a backend made of multiple microservices, and supporting multiple front-end platforms.
+{% include blockquote.html quote="Today, 6 years later, we are running a clusterable, containerized, code-generated, continuously-integrated deployment of 2 separate user-facing products, each with a backend made of multiple microservices, and supporting multiple front-end platforms.
 Whoa buzzword overdose!
-Beyond the hype, though, we gradually evolved to such an architecture out of necessity, with many stops and trials along the way from monolithic to distributed.
+Beyond the hype, though, we gradually evolved to such an architecture out of necessity, with many stops and trials along the way from monolithic to distributed." cite="Zane Bevan, Creative Director, Robinhood" %}

 ## The Drupal Way